cs334s24/Mirrulations_Search/README.md

 ## Pylint:

-Pylint is added to requierments.txt__
+Pylint is added to requierments.txt <br>
 Use the command "pylint" to run pylint on requierments.txt